News Explorer

 In macOS, you can also use the context menu to perform the described actions, while in iOS you can also use the shortcuts of macOS, if your iOS device is connected to a bluetooth keyboard.

-All items in an article list of a subscription, filter or folder, can be marked as read by a single tap or click.
+All articles in an article list of a feed, filter or folder, can be marked as read by a single tap or click.

 macOS